dobromir-hristov/vuecommunity/docs/guide/ecosystem/ui-libraries.md

 > Vuetify is a semantic component framework for Vue.
 It aims to provide clean, semantic and reusable components that make building your application a breeze.
 Build amazing applications with the power of Vue, Material Design and a massive library of beautifully crafted components and features.

 Vuetify is praised not only for a wide selection of components, but also for the way it's maintained.
-Currently it's developed by a full team of developers and it's got big and well organized community.
+Currently it's developed by a full team of developers and it's got a big and well organized community.
 The project is funded via Patreon and Open Collective.

 The library's ecosystem provides multiple tools, such as theme generator, Webpack loader or opinionated Eslint config.
 It's also easy to implement Vuetify in your application thanks to provided plugins for Vue CLI and Nuxt.